 But over time I decided that although I loved aspects of the job – the bits that I didn’t like were starting to weigh me down – and all around me I could see other teachers massively struggling to cope.
 So I decided to take a risk.
 I decided to throw in the towel – maybe not forever – and do what I could to help teachers and teaching assistants who are in the same position I was once in and set up Mrs Mactivity!
 The site also aims to help parents with home learning – since the educational bar has been raised I have lost count of the number of friends of mine panicking about their child’s progress and asking where they can turn to for help.
 If I can give them a helping hand and also hopefully reassure them that all will be ok – then I’m happy!

-Anyway, back to the subject matter – I realise that a lot of teachers are not in the fortunate position I am in – and can’t live off thin air.
+Anyway, back to the subject matter – alternative jobs to teaching – I realise that a lot of teachers are not in the fortunate position I am in – and can’t live off thin air.
 Believe me I’ve done plenty of research into alternative jobs – and there are more than you think.
 Obviously I’m not encouraging everyone to leave teaching – it’s definitely worth trying a different school before you pack it in.
 But there are alternatives out there if you are totally fed up.
 Companies are desperate to know what teachers think – you’d be surprised!
 Anyway here are some ideas:-

-- Go along to education trade shows like BETT and the Education Show.
+- Go along to education trade shows like BETT and Education Show.
 There are thousands of exhibitors with companies aimed at helping teachers – a lot of them are teachers themselves and always looking to recruit.
 Find the key person to chat to, show your passion and try to make an impression.
 Take business cards to hand out with your specialism on e.g. EYFS, Science, PSHCE etc. Ask for business cards and follow up with an email.
 Networking is key.